python-geeks/Automation-scripts/facebook_video_downloader/README.md

 3. You will be prompted for the name in which the video will be saved.
 You can either enter the name of the video if you want, or leave it blank.

-4. Navigate to the `Downloads` directory and you'll find your video!
+4. Navigate to the `downloaded_videos` directory and you'll find your video!

 <h4>It's that easy!!! 😁😁</h4>